gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. A pop-up displays indicating that More information is required.
 This is because as a member of the SSPRSecurityGroupUsers group, the configuration requires its members to register when they sign in.
 Select the **Next** button.
 Note:  An alternative to having users do the registration, themselves, is for admins to directly configure the authentication methods when they add a user.
 This requires admins to know and set the ​phone numbers and email addresses that users use to perform self-service password reset, and reset a user’s password.

 1. The “Keep your account secure” page opens.
-The window that appears is for the Microsoft Authenticator method that requires the authenticator app.
-For this lab, we will use a different method, to avoid the step of having to download the application.
-Select **I want to use a different method**.
-    1. From the pop-up window that appears, select the drop-down arrow and select **Phone**, then selectd **Confirm**.
+The window that appears is for the Phone method.
     1. You're prompted to enter a phone number.
 Ensure the option **Receive a code** is enabled.
 Enter the phone number where you can receive the code and select **Next**.
     1. A new window opens indicating a code was sent to the phone you entered.
 Enter the code your received and select **Next**.
-A window opens that indicates the code was vierified.
+A window opens that indicates your phone was registered.
 Select **Next** then select **Done**.
+    1. If you instead want to use email, select **I want to set up a different method** and follow the steps.

 1. You can now complete your sign-in.
 If you see that your sign-in time has expired, just reenter the password.